Why the Jones Act Matters for Louisiana Seamen

 What Is the Jones Act?

-Under the Jones Act, injured workers can claim:
+Under the Jones Act, an injured seaman can seek damages for:

 - Mental anguish